kishiyamat/ntu-ut-ling-vwp/README.md

 ???
 We can create a new function using `function`.
-Let's say we want a function which double the input.
+Let's say we create a function which doubles the input.
-In that case, we can do that in this way.
+In this case, it takes an argument, and then doubles it, and assing the result to a local variable `doubled_argument`.
 Using a keyword `return`, we can specify the output of the function.
-So, we can use the function like this.

-As I mentioned, variable in the definition is not in the global scope.
+Variable in the definition is not in the global scope.
 So we can't print the `doubled_argument` outside of the local scope.
+This allows us to keep the global namespase clean.
 Anyway, we can make new functions using this syntax.

 ---